lowdev/alfred-android/README.md

-# alfred-android
+# alfred-server

-Use android assistant to control my TV via Infra red
+Ok the idea is to control my TV by REST.
+This is the server http.

+Receive command and send it via infra red.